plexsystems/konstraint/docs/cli/konstraint_create.md

 ### Options

 ```
   -d, --dryrun                Sets the enforcement action of the constraints to dryrun, overriding the @enforcement tag
   -h, --help                  help for create
   -o, --output string         Specify an output directory for the Gatekeeper resources
+      --partial-constriants   Generate partial Constraints for policies with parameters
       --skip-constraints      Skip generation of constraints
 ```

 ### SEE ALSO